mcpengelly/simple-webscraper/README.md

 # simple-webscraper

-a scheduled job that scrapes upcoming movies/info from imdb
+a scheduled webscraper that collects upcoming movies/info from imdb and puts them into a database for further use